JRMfer/GangRivalry/gang.md

 ## Folder structure

 In the main you find the file main.py in which you can run the model.
-This is supported by serveral files in the folders data and code.
+This is supported by serveral files in the folders data, sensitiviy_analysis and code.

 ### Data

 The folder data contains parameter settings and data that are necessary to run the model, including our estimation of the gang sizes, location of the gangs and road density and boundaries of the main areas of Hollenbeck.
 In addition basic parameter settings for the model are in this folder (minimal and maximal jump length, etc.).

+### Sensitivity_analysis

+In order to run the sensitivity analysis, the .npy files should be stored in the folders of the walking method.
+When sensitive.py is run in this folder plots are created of the accuracy measures ACC, F1 and MCC at different threshold values of edge creation, as well as for the node density, the nodal variance degree and the centrality.

 ### Classes
 In the folder code, our main code is saved with three subfolders: classes, helpers and visualization.